cunhapaulo/marpstyle/README.md

 # What´s necessary to install?

-0. Firstly, you do need `Marp` installed and operational.
-I just created these styles having the VSCode environment in mind, and only it, but it doesn´t mean they don´t work well with other environments, but I haven´t teste them at all.
+0. First of all, you must have [`Marp`] (https://Marpit.Marp.app/markdown) installed and operational on your system.
+I created these styles with the VSCode environment in mind, and only it, but that doesn't mean they won't work well in other environments, only that I haven't tested them yet.

 1. My suggestion is that you create a separate folder for each intended presentation of yours.
 Inside this folder I do also recomend you to create another folder, which might be called `/style`, specifically destinated for the `CSS` style files you intend do use in your presentation.

+2. If you use `Marp` for VSCode, remember to include the path to the theme files (`CSS` files) in your `workspace.code-workspace` in order to make them available to your slide deck.

-2. A prerequisite for using some extra fonts is that you have them installed on your computer.
+3. A prerequisite for using some extra fonts is that you have them installed on your computer.
 That said, some of the `styles` available here require special fonts not available by default in most OS installations.
 I intend to make some modifications so that these fonts are automatically downloaded from internet, but until this modification ins implemented, you will find below a section containing informations about the special fonts use in some of my styles and a possible locations where from you can download them (for free).

-3. If you use `Marp` for VSCode, remember to include the path to the theme files (`CSS` files) in your `workspace.code-workspace` in order to make them available to your slide deck.

-## It might look similar to:
+	It might look similar to this:

 <br>